How to Start a Jewelry Store

 If you have experience and a passion for working in the jewelry industry, then you might be tempted to open a jewelry store of your own.
 As a store owner, you’ll have complete control over the inventory you stock, the customer base you market to, and the services you offer.
 This can be a freeing experience if you’ve worked for other stores for years, and you can make changes that contribute to the store’s success.
 Whether you have experience designing and making jewelry or have an eye for design and a desire to provide great customer service, read on to understand some of the other elements that come along with starting a jewelry store of your own.

 Jewelry stores sell various types of jewelry and accessories directly to consumers.
 Stores typically specialize in either fashion jewelry or wholesale jewelry.
 They may specialize further, like by offering jewelry within certain price points or offering jewelry from particular jewelry designers or jewelry brands.
-In many cases, these stores don’t just sell jewelry but also offer fittings, repairs, customization, and appraisals.
-Some may purchase used jewelry, and some jewelry store owners not only stock pieces by others but also make their own pieces to sell.
+In many cases, these stores don’t just sell jewelry but also offer fittings, repairs, customization, appraisals, and purchase precious metals.
+Some may purchase used jewelry, and some jewelry store owners not only stock pieces by others but also make their own handmade jewelry products to sell.